frappe/frappe_docs/frappe_docs/www/docs/user/en/desk/scripting/script-api.md

 title: Frappe Framwork Script API
 metatags:
  description: >
-  List of restricted commands that be called in Frappe Framework Server Script, Print Formats and Script Reports
+  List of restricted commands that can be called in Frappe Framework Server Script, Print Formats and Script Reports
 ---

 # Script API